Deco&Design - Crafting ideas

 photo source: jarmakwood.com

-It is hard to use wood as it is salvaged from a building or from an old window or furniture.
+It is difficult to use wood as it is salvaged from a building or from old windows or furniture.
 The risk of insect infestation is high and it is good to check this before use.
-The existence of decay holes is a sign, but you can't be sure that there are still larvae inside.
-You can check if fresh wood dust appears in the holes from day to day.
-If so, then there are larvae inside the wood.
+The existence of bur holes is a sign, but you cannot be sure that there are still larvae inside.
+You can check if fresh wood dust appears next to the holes from day to day.
+If so, there are larvae inside the wood.

 If there are holes, it's safer to assume there are larvae.
-It's not easy to get rid of them, but it's not impossible either.
-And a reclaimed wood with natural decay holes is much more appreciated.
-There are commercial solutions for treating damaged wood.
-Beware, solutions that protect wood from decay are not effective when there is already decay in the wood.
+It is not easy to get rid of them, but it is not impossible.
+And reclaimed wood with natural quarry holes is much more prized.
+There are commercially available solutions for treating affected wood.
+Beware, solutions that protect the wood from decay are not effective when there are already decay in the wood.

-There are also simpler methods of treatment, especially for small pieces of wood.
-Wood can be put in the freezer and frozen or put in the oven at 60-70ºC.
-Repeated "smoking" with special solutions or treatment with antifreeze solution are other ways to get rid of decay.
+There are simpler treatment methods, especially for small pieces of wood.
+Wood can be placed in the freezer and frozen or put in a kiln at 60-70°C. Repeated "smoking" with special solutions or treatment with antifreeze solution are other ways to get rid of decay.

-The colour of weathered wood is very fashionable right now.
-It's those shades of grey that range from bluish grey to dark grey.
-If you don't like the colour or the wood is too dirty then you can remove the top layer by sanding or planing.
-The less you remove the more of the natural effect will remain.
+Weathered wood color is very fashionable right now.
+There are those shades of gray ranging from bluish gray to dark gray.
+If you don't like the color or the wood is too dirty then you can remove the top layer by sanding or planing.
+The less you remove, the more of the natural effect will remain.

-Planks that have been outside for a long time also have that effect of structuring - the wood relief design due to the difference in time between late and early wood.
-Such wood, very finely planed, acquires a very interesting patina.
+Planks that have been outside for a long time also have that structuring - the wood design in relief due to the difference in time between late and early wood.
+Such wood, very finely planed, takes on a very interesting patina.

 reclaimed wood